| | | | | | | | |

 9. Boil Water: While the gnocchi is chilling, bring a large pot of generously salted water to a boil.

-10. Fry Sage Leaves: While the water is boiling, melted 2 tablespoons of vegan butter and pan fry the fresh sage leaves until they are a darker green in color and crispy in texture.
+10. Fry Sage Leaves: While the water is boiling, melt 2 tablespoons of vegan butter in a large skillet and pan fry the fresh sage leaves until they are a darker green in color and crispy in texture.

 11. Toast Pine Nuts: Remove the sage leaves and toast the pine nuts until they are a darker golden in color.
 Set the pine nuts aside.